MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-getstarted.md

 ### RADIUS clients and Microsoft Entra multifactor authentication

 For applications that are using RADIUS authentication, we recommend moving client applications to modern protocols such as SAML, OpenID Connect, or OAuth on Microsoft Entra ID.
-If the application cannot be updated, then you can deploy [Network Policy Server (NPS) with the Azure MFA extension](howto-mfa-nps-extension.md).
+If the application cannot be updated, then you can deploy [Network Policy Server (NPS) with the Microsoft Entra multifactor authentication extension](howto-mfa-nps-extension.md).
 The network policy server (NPS) extension acts as an adapter between RADIUS-based applications and Microsoft Entra multifactor authentication to provide a second factor of authentication.

 #### Common integrations